handpoint/doc/windows/windowstransactions.md

 **[*currentTransactionStatus*](windowsevents.md#4)**

-This event gets statuses from the payment terminal during the transaction, for example: 'waiting for card' or 'waiting for PIN entry'
+This event gets statuses from the payment terminal during the transaction, for example: 'waiting for card' or 'waiting for PIN entry'.
 ****

 **[*endOfTransaction*](windowsevents.md#6)**